 * Israel received ten surplus US Army Black Hawks in July 1994, free of charge.
 The Israeli Air Force later purchased at least 39 new-build UH-60Ls.
 The Israeli machines are designated "UH-60A-50"; the Israelis call the type the "Yanshef (Owl)".

 * Saudi Arabia has obtained 21 "Desert Hawks", including 12 "S-70A-1" machines configured as utility transports, one S-70A-1 configured as a VIP transport, and 8 "S-70A-1L" medevac machines.
-The utility transports can be fitted with French GIAT 20 millimeter cannon on pintle mounts, while the medevac machines have an external hoist, provision for six litter, and a searchlight.
+The utility transports can be fitted with French GIAT 20-millimeter cannon on pintle mounts, while the medevac machines have an external hoist, provision for six litter, and a searchlight.
 The Saudi National Guard ordered 24 S-70Ls in 2006, with all surviving S-70As in Saudi service updated to S-70L spec from 2010.
+The Saudis ordered 17 UH-60Ms in 2017 -- that apparently piecing into a much larger deal whose details are unclear.

 * Turkey obtained 12 "S-70A-17s" for police and paramilitary police forces, including two VIP machines, followed by orders for 140 from the 1990s for "S-70A-28" machines.
 Late deliveries featured a "glass cockpit" and over machines were upgraded to the same spec.
 Apparently one was hit by a rocket-propelled grenade (RPG) during squabbles with Kurdish insurgents, with the Black Hawk making it back home with a gaping hole in the tailboom.
 The Turks call the type the "Yarasa (Bat)".

 In 2014, Turkey signed a deal with Sikorsky to license-produce the S-70.
-Turkish Aerospace Industries will build the "T-70" variant, with cockpit optimizations as per Turkish requirements.
+Turkish Aerospace Industries will build the "T70" variant, with cockpit optimizations as per Turkish requirements.
+The first prototype -- built by PZL Mielec of Poland, see below -- was delivered in 2016, with a new digital cockpit to be integrated by Sikorsky and Aselsan of Turkey.
+Introduction to service will be in 2021.
 Initial production will run to 109 machines, with a possibility of 600 or more over the longer run.

 Since 2006, Sikorsky has been promoting an "S-70i International Black Hawk" variant, with the latest system features and a modular design intended to ease multinational collaborations in production and assembly.
 PZL Mielec in Poland is the first producer, with the initial PZL S-70i rolled out in March 2010, the assemblies being provided by a global supply chain.
-Full production of the S-70i began in 2012.BACK_TO_TOP
+Full production of the S-70i began in 2012, with buyers including Brunei, Colombia, and Chile.
+As mentioned above, Turkey is planning to produce the S-70i under license as the TUH.